 products such as the MySQL Server data directory in

-After you select a setup type, the MySQL Installer will check your system for the necessary external requirements and download then install missing components onto your system.
+After you select a setup type, the MySQL Installer will check your system for the necessary external requirements for each of the selected MySQL products.
+MySQL Installer will either download and install the missing components onto your system, or point you to the download location and set Status to "Manual".

 The next window lists the MySQL products that are scheduled to be installed:

-After all components are installed, the next step involves
+After all components are installed, the next step configures some

-You may enable TCP/IP Networking here as otherwise only localhost connections are allowed.
+TCP/IP: You may enable TCP/IP Networking here as otherwise only localhost connections are allowed.
+Also define the Port Number and whether to open the firewall port for network access.

 Checking the "Advanced Configuration" option provides additional Logging Options to configure.
 This includes defining file paths for the error log, general log, slow query log (including the configuration of seconds it requires to execute a query), and the binary log.

-If the MySQL Server is already installed, then the
+If the MySQL Server is already installed, then you must also

-Next, configure the Windows Service Details.
-This includes the service name, how the MySQL Server should be loaded at startup, and how the Windows Service for MySQL Server will be run.
+Next, configure the Windows Service details.
+This includes the service name, whether the MySQL Server should be loaded at startup, and how the Windows Service for MySQL Server is executed.

-When configuring Run Windows Services as ... using a Custom User, the custom user must have privileges to log on to Windows as a service.
-And the Next button will be disabled until this user is given these user rights.
+When configuring Run Windows Services as ... using a Custom User, the custom user must have privileges to log on to Microsoft Windows as a service.
+And the Next button will be disabled until this user is configured with these user rights.

 On Microsoft Windows 7, this is configured by loading the